Early Morning Tractor-Trailer Accidents on I-95 in Connecticut

 Both accidents remain under investigation.

 Incidentally, under Connecticut law, a driver or a trucking company is responsible for all the harms and losses which his or her or its negligence or recklessness is a "substantial factor" in causing.
 Negligence or recklessness is a substantial factor in bringing about an injury if it contributes materially to the production of the injury.
 It need not be the only cause.
+If you believe that you are a victim in a collision, you may be eligible for compensation.
+For help investigating your claim, contact a personal injury lawyer today.

 The Connecticut Appellate Court has held that where a defendant’s negligence or recklessness is a proximate cause of a plaintiff’s injuries, the defendant may be held liable for the entirety of the plaintiff’s damages even if there is a concurrent negligent cause.
 Marchell v.
 Whelchel, 66 Conn.
 App.
 574, 588-90 (2001) (affirming trial court’s instruction that “the defendant's conduct need not be the only cause, the sole proximate cause or the sole cause of the injuries suffered by the plaintiff in order to permit the plaintiff to recover, but to impose liability on the defendant, that failure on the doctor's part, if you find such a failure, must be a substantial factor in producing the result that occurred”); see also Wagner v.
 Clark Equipment Co., Inc., 243 Conn.
 168, 183 (1997) (“[a] concurrent cause does not relieve the defendant of liability”).